SiAdcock/pointless-utils/README.md

 # Pointless Utils

 Some pointless utils built with TypeScript, for experimentation purposes.
-Generated JavaScript is packaged into CommonJS modules.
+Generated JavaScript is packaged into UMD modules.

 ## Install

 This project requires [Gulp](http://gulpjs.com/) to be installed globally on your machine.

-Not currently on npm.
+We are not currently on npm.
 Add the following to your package.json `dependencies`:

 ```
 "pointless-utils": "git+ssh://git@github.com/SiAdcock/pointless-utils.git"